2.1. By phone

 While your email address remains within the MailChimp database, you will receive periodic newsletter-style emails from us.
 These will generally be our E-newsletter and occasionally an email about specific events or new products we are offering.

-In providing information to us about other people you warrant that you have their permission to give us their data and that you have provided them with our privacy notice so that they are aware of the basis on which we will process their information.
+In providing information to us about other people you warrant that you have an appropriate legal basis to give us their data and that you have provided them with our privacy notice so that they are aware of the basis on which we will process their information.
 We store information provided to us in both electronic and paper based systems.

 We may obtain information about you from other providers such as credit reference agencies (see below), via google and other websearch tools, social media, or other providers of public information services such as land registry.
 We only do this when we are considering whether or not to offer you a loan or manage any loan offered, consider you for a job or work with you as a funder or service provider.

 We may capture sensitive data about you with regards to your or a related person’s health if you advise of an issue that we may need to take into account in dealing with your loan.
-We may retain this information where it would be in your best interests for us to do so or in order to protect us from a claim.
+We will retain this information where the law or contract so requires and in any case in alignment with our data retention statements below

 6.1.
 Legitimate Interests